 Since last we checked, these fees became standard across all airlines, with the lone exception of Southwest Hawaii flights.
 It seems hard to avoid them when coming to Hawaii given the average stay duration and distance.
 All airline fees have been on the increase since their introduction ten years ago, and last year, it was estimated that they amounted to $5 billion in the US alone.
 Read on for our updated checked bag fees by airlines for flights to Hawaii.

 Alaska Airlines: $30 first bag, $40 second bag.
+No increase yet.

 American Airlines: $30 first bag, $40 second bag.
+No increase yet.

 Delta Airlines: $30 first bag, $40 second bag.
+No increase yet.

 Hawaiian Airlines: $30 first bag, $40 second bag.
-Note: Inter-island bag fees have not increased.
+No increase yet.

-2. Tips and Tricks for Carry-on and Checked bags.
+3. Tips and Tricks for Carry-on and Checked bags.

 Use a larger carry-on that still fits in airline overheads (22 x 14 x 9).
 Warning: be sure to check the actual dimensions (rather than the quoted dimensions) when purchasing luggage.
 Most luggage companies measure without including the wheel protrusion.
 The airlines, on the other hand, measure total exterior dimensions including wheels.
 Frequently, a 22″ carry-on actually has a dimension of over 23″.

+Consider newer carry-on’s that weigh about half what they did even a few years ago.
+We replaced 10 lb bags with 6 lb bags.
 On Hawaiian Airlines for example, our new full-size 22″ (measured) carry-on fits directly into the overhead both inter-island and trans-Pacific.
 Check what size will fit on the airline and plane type that you’ll be flying.

 Do plan some for some laundry while you’re here.
 Many if not most Hawaii accommodations have laundry facilities on location or nearby.
 The exception is generally the better hotels; although even many highly rated hotels have added a guest laundry.
 Without laundry facilities, quick washing can be done in a sink (consider packing a 1-2 ounce container of liquid dish washing soap), and a drying line in the bathroom is either provided or can be improvised.
 Have you tried the incredible travel clothes we fancy from Ex Officio?
 They wash in the sink, dry in a few hours and always look sharp.

 Use the hotel beach towels.
 Bringing your own takes up valuable luggage space.
 Use the hotel towels and drop them off on your day of departure en route to the airport.
 Or, consider a fast-dry travel towel.
-We find those very handy after checking out, when heading to the beach before the airport.
+We find those very handy after checking out, and then heading to the beach before the airport.

 White clothes stay home.
 They don’t mix very well with either the unavoidable red dirt here in Hawaii or other stains.
 That is especially true for shoe soles.

 Join the airline’s loyalty program.
-For example, Hawaiian Air’s frequent flyer membership will get you a $10 savings on the first checked bag and $15 saving on the second on inter-island flights.
+For example, Hawaiian Air’s frequent flyer membership will get you a $10 savings on the first checked bag and $15 saving on the second on interisland flights.
 We suggest signing up for membership prior to purchasing Hawaiian Airlines tickets.